Children’s Play, Learning & Development

 Enrichment and Work Experience

-Work placement will support your coursework and by the end of the second year you will have achieved a minimum of 50 hours in a variety of settings such as nurseries and schools.
+Work placement will support your coursework and by the end of the second year you will have achieved a minimum of 750 hours in a variety of settings such as nurseries and schools.
+You will complete 2 days a week in placement in order to complete 750 hours to achieve your Early Years Educator qualification.

 As part of enrichment, you will have the opportunity to undertake a First Aid qualification and gain experience in a Forest School Environment.
 We will visit a range of universities and have guest speakers that work in the child care sector.